tidyverse/tidyups/004-governance.md

 > -   Re-builds the documentation to get updated package docs.
 >
 > I’ll then give you write access and approve the PR, then you can
-> squash-merge it.
-This would be our workflow going forward.
+> squash-merge it, which will be our PR workflow going forward.
 (You’ll
-> also be able to request reviews from me and other authors as needed).
+> also be able to request reviews from me and other authors as needed.)
 >
 > Thanks for all your work on {package}!
 >
 > {your_name}

-(After this tidyup is approved, the template will become a usethis function.)

 Once the author responds: